Xardas97/RPSSL/README.md

 After that the basic functionallities of the API can be tested in this lightweight environment.

+## Random number generation

+For random number generation an external service is being used.

+The URL of that service is configurable.
+It is located in the appsettings.json configurations, under the 'ConnectionStrings' section, with field name 'ExternalRandomGeneratorUrl'.

 ## Game victory algorithm

 Each valid shape a player can use is mapped to an ID number.
 The IDs are numbers 1 through 5, in the same order as the order the shapes take in the name of the game (eg. *Paper* is 2, *Spock* is 4).